ItsPungpond98/MC-Booth-Camp/README.md

 ```mcfunction
 gamemode adventure @a[team=!host]
 ```

+3. After finishing these 2 steps, it's time to start the real event.

 ## The Number Of Death
 Here's how to set up a game of this challenge.